 Having a lower carbon footprint may enable you to break into the supply chain of large multinationals such as Tesco or Marks and Spencer’s.
 Energy audits are the best practice to help improve your carbon footprint.

 EU Energy Efficiency Directive Audit Companies

-Energy audits and energy ratings are now mandatory for all organisations with more than 250 employees under the EU Energy Efficiency Directive.
+Energy audits and energy efficiency ratings are now mandatory for all organisations with more than 250 employees under the EU Energy Efficiency Directive.
 They have to be high quality energy audits carried out by a person on the Irish SEAI register or the UK ESOS register.
 Bob Sutcliffe, a director of Environmental Efficiency is on both the SEAI and the ESOS registers and is a Certified Energy Manager.

 Energy savings obtainable

 Our experience is that energy and carbon footprint saving of approximately 10% can be made by procedural changes such as having

 - policies to switch off lights when not needed,